Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 Clustering
 -----------

-To boost the throughput of SHA-3 primitives, multiple instance can be organized into a cluster, and offer message level parallelism.
+To boost the throughput of SHA-3 primitives, multiple instances can be organized into a cluster, and offer message level parallelism.